Free shipping to the US on orders over $150

 If you have cucumbers on hand, you can easily make this dish at home with seasonings that you have in your pantry.
 Cucumber sunomono is also a staple in the deli section of Japanese supermarkets and is commonly included on izakaya menus because it goes well with beer too.

-It is recommended to eat this dish as soon as possible after you make it or at least on the day of preparing it, as the water of the cucumbers will seep out and cause the flavor of the salad to weaken.
-A fresh cucumber sunomono is very enjoyable especially when it’s hot outside!
+It is recommended to eat this dish as soon as possible after preparing it, or at least on the same day, as the cucumbers will release water and weaken the flavor of the salad.
+A fresh cucumber sunomono is especially enjoyable when it’s hot outside!

 Overview